ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 `ss3sim_scalars.csv` and `ss3sim_ts.csv`,
 which contain scalar output estimates (e.g. maximum sustainable yield) and time-series estimates (e.g. biomass each year).
-These estimates come from the `Report.sso` files produced from each run of SS and are read by the `r4ss` `R` package.
+These estimates come from the `Report.sso` files produced from each run of SS3 and are read by the `r4ss` `R` package.
 The `.csv` files contain separate columns for OM and EM values, making it simple to calculate error metrics,